 Independent Review Organizations

 If a health care plan refuses to pay for your medical care, you might be able to have an independent review organization (IRO) review the decision.
-IROs are independent third parties certified by the Texas Department of Insurance to review health care services that plans deny because they consider them medically unnecessary, inappropriate, or experimental.
-The health care plan must comply with the IRO's decision and pay for the review.
+IROs are certified by the Texas Department of Insurance, and health care plans must comply with their decisions.

-Before you ask for an IRO review, you must go through your health care plan’s internal appeals process.
-Every plan has an appeals process that you may use if the plan denies a medical treatment or service.
-You, your doctor, or another doctor may file the appeal.
-You can bypass your plan's appeal process if you or your doctor believes your condition is life-threatening.
+Before you ask for an IRO review, you must go through your health care plan’s appeals process.
+You, someone acting on your behalf, or your doctor may file the appeal.
+You can bypass your plan’s appeal process if you or your doctor believes your condition is life-threatening.

-After you’ve been through the appeals process, you may ask for an independent review if
+After you’ve been through your plan’s appeals process, you may ask for an independent review if

-- Texas law requires your health care plan to participate in the IRO process, and
+- Texas law requires your health care plan to participate in the IRO process.

-- your policy doesn't cover the service (cosmetic surgery, for instance), or
+- your policy doesn't cover the denied service, or

-You, your representative, or your doctor may ask for an IRO review.
-There isn't a deadline for requesting an review, but you should try to ask for a review as soon as possible.
+There isn't a deadline for requesting an IRO review, but it’s best to ask for a review as soon as possible.
+Your health care plan will pay for the cost of the review.

-To get a review, complete and return the IRO request form to the plan or URA that denied the services.
-Your plan or its URA must give you the form when it denies a treatment.
-If you appeal the decision and lose, the plan or URA should send you the form again.
+To get a review, fill out the IRO request form and send it to your health plan.
+Your plan must give you the form when it denies a treatment.

 If your plan didn't tell you about your rights to an appeal or independent review, call TDI’s Consumer Help Line at 1-800-252-3439.